-I do not belong to many groups.
-I have certainly never belonged to a group as cool as Multicultural Kid Blogs before.
+I do not belong to many groups, and I have certainly never belonged to a group as cool as Multicultural Kid Blogs before.
 This group of bloggers spans the globe.
 Although most write in English, they speak dozens of languages and negotiate even more cultures.
 It is a privilege to be included, and I am happy to be able share this list of wonderful authors with Spanish Playground readers.

 Starting in late July, the new Multicultural Kid Blogs website will feature articles on raising global citizens and multicultural, multilingual children.
 The members are truly an amazing bunch.
 Some of them border on famous, although most do not.
 Well-known or not so well-known, all of them have valuable insight into raising and educating children to appreciate the linguist and cultural richness of the planet.